E1ila/FarmLog/README.md

 ![Preview 4](https://github.com/E1ila/FarmLog/blob/master/Preview4.png)

 ### Changes
+* 1.15
+    * Supporting honor farm!
+Have a pleasant ranking.
 * 1.14.3
     * Fixed bug when holding shift on an item in loot log, it would show wrong "each" price
     * Added `/fl blp NAME` command to log a BL picked by another player